 La libertà, l'esercito e la legge, in Waco: Una strage di stato Americana (Stampa Alternativa 2001).

-America's Only Realistic Option: Promoting Responsible Gun Ownership, in Guns in America: A Reader (N.Y.: New York University Press, 1999) (edited by Jan E. Dizard, Robert Merril Muth, and Stephen P. Andrews, Jr.).
+America's Only Realistic Option: Promoting Responsible Gun Ownership, in Guns in America: A Reader (New York University Press: Jan E. Dizard, Robert Merril Muth, and Stephen P. Andrews, Jr., eds., 1999).

 The Brady Litigation: The Supreme Court Saves Federalism, in Commentaries on Law and Public Policy: 1997 Yearbook (Dumont Institute: 1999).